UCONN-ITAC/itac-docs/docs/Training/1-Basics/Power-and-Energy.md

 $$\frac{\$1.05}{\text{CCF}} \times \frac{1 \text{ CCF}}{0.103 \text{ MMBtu}} = \frac{\$10.19}{\text{MMBtu}}$$

 Natural gas is significantly cheaper per unit of energy in this example.

+!!! tip

-However, this comparison assumes 100% efficiency for both systems.
+    This comparison assumes 100% efficiency for both systems.
 In practice, you must account for equipment efficiencies, which we cover in later training modules.